 One piece of advice for anyone travelling to Tromso is not to miss the Polar Museum… we almost did.
 Faced with limited time we decided to prioritise Polaria over the less exciting-sounding Polar Museum before our trip.
 Then by coincidence we found some extra time and were passing so decided to pop in for a quick look around an hour before closing… we discovered we’d made a bit of a mistake because this museum has so much to see and all of it is just so happens to be absolutely fascinating, especially if you have an interest in the arctic exploration expeditions.

 Tromso’s Arctic Cathedral is the northernmost cathedral in the world and if that isn’t enough reason to justify a visit one look at the outside of the building is sure to convince you.
 Designed by architect Jan Inge Hovig it is sometimes likened to the Opera House in Sydney and is in fact not a cathedral but a parish church (the Tromso cathedral is in the centre of town and is notable for being the only wooden cathedral in Norway).
 Inside is certainly minimalist but the shape of the building and spectacular stained glass panel at one end – which can also be seen from outside – is the perfect amount of fancy.
-This is easily one of my favourite buildings in the world from an architectural standpoint.

 While it might seem like a strange activity to recommend, a trip to the cinema in Tromso is unlike anywhere else.
 Verdensteatret is Norway’s oldest filmhouse and has retained it’s old-fashioned style with red velvet curtains and walls painted with 20th-century murals.
 Even if you have no plans to see anything here ask the staff to peek inside as they are used to having people just turn up for a look around.
 The cinema also plays a big part in the Tromso International Film Festival, which every January makes this sleepy arctic town a cultural hub of Norway (it is the country’s biggest film festival!)